conneroisu/cpre281-finalproj/README.md

 ## Breaking down decoding a signal to 7-segment displays

-As the signal representing the instruction is 5 bits long inside of the `controller.v` file, we need to decode this signal to display the current instruction on the 7-segment displays.
+As the signal representing the instruction is 5 bits long inside the `controller.v` file, we need to decode this signal to display the current instruction on the 7-segment displays.

 This means that we need to decode a 5-bit signal to a 35-bit signal that will be used to display the current instruction on the 7-segment displays.